 Previous research has suggested comets were the objects that delivered life's ingredients to Earth.
 (These giant chunks of ice, along with rocky asteroids, are thought to be leftovers from the formation of our solar system.)

 An explosive opportunity

-In 2006, Herd led a successful effort to purchase what is left of a large, 123,000-pound (56 metric tons) meteoroid that exploded over southwestern Canada's Tagish Lake on Jan.
+In 2006, Herd led a successful effort to purchase what is left of a large, 123,000-pound (56-metric-ton) meteoroid that exploded over southwestern Canada's Tagish Lake on Jan.
 18, 2000.
-The vast majority of the meteorite evaporated in an enormous explosion in the atmosphere over the lake, but collectors managed to retrieve about 22 pounds (10 kg) of meteorite fragments in the days after the event.
+The vast majority of the meteorite evaporated in an enormous explosion in the atmosphere over the lake, but collectors managed to retrieve about 22 pounds (10 kilograms) of meteorite fragments in the days after the event.
 The fragments were never touched by hand, and they've never been heated above freezing, preserving the organic compounds inside.

 As he was documenting the meteorite haul, Herd noticed that some fragments looked very different from others.

 "Some of them looked really dark, and they shed a residue of fine black dust," he said.
 "Others looked more salt-and-pepper, and they looked more coherent.
 So I wondered why there was this variation."